 - Long pants instead of shorts.
 Quite a few of the areas still involve going over and under blowdowns, going through brush and willow, and some scrambling on alternate routes if chosen.
 Long pants provide more protection.
 Other GDT hikers who took shorts report wishing they took long pants.

 - Take real rain pants instead of just wind pants.
 When it rains on the GDT, the brush and willows become cold, wet, and do not dry quickly.
 Though I did OK with wind pants, a slight weight penalty for real rain pants would have been useful!
+Though I liked the Versalite jacket above, I would not trust the Versalite pants for some of the willow bashings and log hopping.
+I find pants take more of a beating than jackets.
+Something like the Red Ledge Thunderlight is about 9 oz for a Men’s Medium and only ~$35 for some bargain, but still effective rain pants.
+Buck Nelson these pants for both his Alaska Traverse and his Brooks Range crossings.
+There are other options, of course.

 No surprise that mobile coverage is going to be very spotty while out in the Canadian Rockies and some of the smaller pit stops along the way.
 This cellular coverage map could be useful depending on your carrier.